Updated: Feb 4

 Some credit enhancement companies will try to talk you into using the same old cookie-cutter creditors they use on all their other clients, and that's just crazy.
 They don't care that those cut-and-dried vendors will actually put your company into a riskier classification.

 Because I worked at D&B for almost five years, I tend to look at things through their eyes.
 I know what types of behaviors they see as risky or questionable.
 That's part of the reason why I push my clients to save their time and money (and risk) by submitting their existing vendors and suppliers to D&B. When those creditors provide strong responses to D&B's questions, their answers will carry a heavier weight, accomplish ten times more in the creditbuilding process, and can usually get your credit file built out in just a fraction of the time!

 What questions will D&B ask my vendors?

-When you submit your existing vendors to D&B, they are going to put through a vetting process to make sure A) they aren't an autoreporting vendor who has already reported on you in the past, or B) they are qualified to be manually contacted so your credit history can be added into your file.
+When you submit your existing vendors to D&B, they are going to put through a vetting process to determine whether they are an autoreporting vendor who has already reported on you in the past or if they are qualified to be manually contacted and credit history added into your file.